docteurklein/declarative-sql-migrations/README.md

 strict immutable parallel safe;

 -- execute any statement
-function exec(inout ddl text) strict parallel safe;
+function exec(inout ddl text) strict parallel unsafe;

 -- returns the set of all alterations to make "target" similar to "desired" function alterations(
     desired text, -- the reference schema
     target text -- the schema to alter
 ) returns setof alteration
-strict parallel safe;
+strict parallel restricted;

 -- prints and optionnaly executes all alterations procedure migrate(